 If you’d like to try this in your classroom, here’s what to do:

 - Start by breaking students into groups of four or five.

 - Provide them with two pieces of 11 x 14 paper and four index cards.

 - Using the supplies provided, have students work together to design and create two paper planes.
 One plane should be as large as possible, the other as small as possible.
 The goal is to get the planes to fly as far as possible.
 Allow thirty minutes of work time.

 - As the timer rings, head into the hallway (the runway).
 The paper plane competition is on.

 There is laughter, applause, and questions about how one group made such a great plane.
 THIS is what I want my room to look like every day.

 With a dynamic activity like this, it’s important to have a game plan.
 During the design and testing phase, you’ll want to continue moving around the room.
 Ask students questions about their design and encourage them to push their ideas further.

 It’s also helpful to assign specific roles to students within each group.
+Here are some roles: